COMPULSORY BASIC TRAINING (CBT)

 * If you have any conditions that we may need to take into account during your training, please let us know either at the time of booking or as soon as possible during your course.
 We want to make you day as enjoyable and accessible as possible.

-Our usual CBT will start at 09:00 in the morning but this can vary by mutual consent.
+Our usual CBT will start at 09:00 in the morning, so please arrive at 08:45 for a prompt start.
 You should expect to be with us all day.
 We usually hope to finish by about 16:00.

-You will need to arrive fresh and ready to learn, you will need to bring your driving licence with you and have a basic understanding of the Highway Code.
+You should arrive fresh and ready to learn, you will need to bring your driving licence with you and have a basic understanding of the Highway Code.
 You should also come prepared for riding a motorcycle and the prevailing weather conditions.
 You can find more details on preparing for your CBT here.

 We can loan you a bike, helmet, jacket and gloves but you would be advised to wear some strong shoes/boots and strong trousers/jeans.
 Ideally not trainers and jogging bottoms.